flass/pantagruel/README.md

 ## Installing Pantagruel and its dependencies

 This bioinformatic pipeline relies on a quite a few other pieces of software.
-To install them, please follow the indications in the [INSTALL](https://github.com/flass/pantagruel/blob/master/INSTALL.md) page.
+To install them, please follow the indications in the [INSTALL] page.

 Main options are to use either:
-- the automated [install_dependencies.sh](https://github.com/flass/pantagruel/blob/master/install_dependencies.sh) shell script (for Debian systems; tested on Ubuntu 18.04)
+- the automated [install_dependencies.sh] shell script (for Debian systems; tested on Ubuntu 18.04)
-- (SOON) the Docker instance file containing all dependencies; pantegruel can be run within that container
+- (NEW!) the [Dockerfile] to generate a Docker image containing all dependencies; use that image to run `pantagruel` commmands within the environment provided by the container

 -------------